tomBialick/FNMA_class_project/README.md

 ```

 ### Deleting an Appraisal
-It is a POST request using the route `/house/update`.
+It is a DELETE request using the route `/house/delete`.
 The id is used to identify
 which appraisal is to be deleted.
 The body given in the request should be in JSON
 of the format (Note: for example purposes, the id field has the value -1, but
 should never be less than 1 when running this application):